Welcome

 In Flanders, Belgium, primary care clinicians are being trained in a version of goal-oriented care that emphasizes quality of life goals and includes clinical team goal-setting as well.

+Goal-oriented care is one of only two fully developed approaches for delivering person-centered care.
 The other, narrative medicine, which focuses on each person’s life story, is complimentary to and fully compatible with goal-oriented care.
 It is a comprehensive diagnostic and therapeutic approach that utilizes patients’ narratives in clinical practice, research, and education to promote healing.
 Beyond attempts to reach accurate diagnoses, it aims to address the relational and psychological dimensions that occur in tandem with physical illness.
 Narrative medicine aims not only to validate the experience of the patient, but it also encourages creativity and self-reflection in the physician.